Dai-shen/LAiW/README.md

 ### Datasets

 We have reorganized and constructed the evaluation datasets for the aforementioned tasks based on existing publicly available Chinese legal datasets.
 These datasets are collectively referred to as the **Legal Evaluation Dataset (LED)**.
-Subsequently, we will merge them with corresponding instruction fine-tuning datasets for LLMs and publish the unified Legal Instruction Tuning Dataset [Legal Instruction Tuning Dataset (LIT)](https://huggingface.co/datasets/daishen/LIT).
-Currently, we only present the evaluation datasets for each foundational task.
+We present the evaluation datasets for each foundational task.
 For more detailed information about the datasets, please refer to [here](https://github.com/Dai-shen/LAiW/blob/main/data/README.md).

 <table>